What is a rabbit pedigree? Oh wait thats not the same as my rabbit being registered….

 My head was spinning when I was trying to understand it all.
 But you can do it.
 After you read this post you will have a clear understanding of how rabbit pedigrees and registration all works.

 I see the words “has papers” a lot when scrolling Craigslist (Come on what self-respecting animal lover doesn’t do that) most often I know what means a pedigree.
 But it could be registration papers which are not the same thing.

 First, let’s start with the rabbit pedigree.

-A rabbit pedigree is a paper with at least a three-generation family tree of the rabbit.
 There is other info on the pedigree but when the term full pedigree is used it is assumed that there is the following info listed for all the animals on the pedigree.

 - Ear number

 If there is a blank on any of that information listed above it is not considered full or complete.

 - Registration Number

 - Grand Championship Number (GC)